codeselfstudy/focus_timer/src/firebase/NOTES.md

 An event can either be a `start` or `stop`.
 A `stop` performed while `elapsedTime` is less than the `unit`'s `length`, is considered `paused`.

-A timer can expire when the blocks are finished or it can repeat (possibly bt appending the existing blocks on the end so that they are not destroyed?).
+A timer can expire when the blocks are finished or it can repeat (possibly by appending the existing blocks on the end so that they are not destroyed?).

 ```javascript
 const timer = {